MITA-Governance-Board/Poplin/README.md

 * Services should strive to be small and do one thing well
 * Services should be loosely coupled and have bounded contexts
-* Service APIs should be RESTful and stateless (review - add SOAP?, legacy migration?)
+* New service APIs should be RESTful and stateless
+    * Migration path and schedule should be provided for legacy SOAP-based interfaces
+    * Determine contract definition for RESTful data between services
 * API response codes must be correct and meaningful
 * Strive toward one data standard and set of resource definitions for each type of data
+    * Leveraging ONC Interoperability Standards Advisory
     * Support no more than two
 * Smart endpoints and dumb pipes
 * Open source with permissible license (e.g. Apache 2.0)